Evaluation of Generative Models for Emotional 3D Animation Generation in VR: Acknowledgements

 \section{Acknowledgements}

 We thank Peiyang Zheng and Julian Magnus Ley for support with the user-study technical setup, and Tairan Yin for proofreading and feedback.
-This project was funded by the EU Horizon 2020 program under the Marie Skłodowska-Curie grant agreement No. 860768 (CLIPE).
+This project was funded by the EU Horizon 2020 program under the Marie Skłodowska-Curie grant agreement No. 860768 (CLIPE) and by the Swedish Research Council through grant 2020-05187.

 {

 }

 { \bf {APPENDIX}}\\